alfredoandere/personal-site/src/data/about.md

 # Intro
 I am a co-founder and the CEO of [Latch.Bio](https://latch.bio) where I help with product and other things that help bioinformaticians build and deploy pipelines faster and at scale.
-I dropped out of Berkeley where I was studying EECS and Math and leading ML@B.If you think I can be helpful to you or would like to meet me, please feel free to get in touch.
+I dropped out of Berkeley where I was studying EECS and Math and leading ML@B. I was born and raised in Mexico.
+If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently

-At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
-I primarily work as a data engineer but have broad experience across Arthena’s stack.
+At LatchBio I am learning how to build teams, manage people, shape culture, make customers happy, and build communities.
+I am constatly ramping up on bio.

 # Some history